ms606/Agile-Developement/README.md

 * Agile Manifesto: The four paired Core Values and associated 12 Principles that set the foundation for all Agile Frameworks
 * Agile Principles: Practical guidance for teams to adopt Agile
 * Four Paired Core Values: The part of the Agile Manifesto that defines the values that establishes what Agile is for teams and organizations
+* *Incremental Product Delivery:* An approach that utilizes a given number of steps, which go from start to finish following a linear path of progression
+* *Iterative Product Delivery:* An approach where product development is broken into sequences of time-boxed, repeated cycles called iterations
+* *Sequential Product Delivery:* A process where a defined sequence of steps must be followed as in the Waterfall approach

 #### The Agile Mindset